-Students must select an area of specialization in one of the following: Behavioral Sciences, Humanities, Legal Studies, Psychology, or Social Welfare.
+Students must select an area of specialization in one of the following: Behavioral Sciences, Humanities, Legal Studies, Psychology/Human Services, or Social Welfare.

 The program requires students to complete an area of specialization.
 However, students may opt to complete both a portfolio and a specialization.
-The portfolio provides the mechanism for translating learning experiences acquired through documented professional experiences into Barry University credit.
+The portfolio provides the mechanism for translating documented learning experiences into Barry University credit.

-The portfolio is comprised of four major components: a chronological resume, a learning assessment worksheet, an autobiographical learning essay, and documentation.
+The portfolio is comprised of four major components: an experiential learning resume, a learning assessment worksheet, an autobiographical learning essay, and documentation.